LuigiBrosNin/UNI/Master first year/Decision making with constraint programming.md

 	![[Pasted image 20240925163653.png]]![[Pasted image 20240925163718.png]]

 Good heuristics are important but not always possible, when it's not, we can apply a stronger form of propagation during search.
-Stronger propagation can be achieved with better modelling, for example
+Stronger propagation can be achieved with better modelling (not that intuitive)

 For an efficient CP solving, we need:
 - effective propagation algorithms;
 - a model with effectively propagating constraints;
 - effective search algorithm and heuristics.